 This charming city on the west coast of the island; is protected by a curve of mountains; where big businesses rub shoulders with colorful markets, street hawkers, colonial buildings, shops, churches, and mosques.
 Port Louis may be the capital but it is not a hot nightspot (Grand Baie is).

 For an outstanding view of the town, harbor, and racecourse, Fort Adelaide is a must.
-Built in 1835 by the British to watch out for potential riots in Port Louis before the abolition of slavery.
+Built by the British in 1835 to watch out for potential riots in Port Louis before the abolition of slavery.
 Today, it hosts concerts and shows of both local and visiting artists from all over the world.

 The Central Market is near the harbor in Port Louis.
 This bustling and colorful market offers a wide array of gifts, souvenirs, leather goods, and spices.

 About 11km northeast of Port Louis lies the Royal Botanical Gardens of Pamplemousses (Sir Seewoosagur Ramgoolam Botanical Gardens); 60 acres of fragrant fruit and spice trees and plant species from around the world including giant Amazon lilies and the talipot palm.
-The Royal Botanical Gardens of Pamplemousses are the third oldest botanical gardens in the world and begun as a vegetable garden to supply ships calling at Port Louis.
+The Royal Botanical Gardens of Pamplemousses are the third oldest botanical garden in the world and began as a vegetable garden to supply ships calling at Port Louis.

 When to holiday in Mauritius

 Mauritius holidays are good all year round except when occasional cyclones arrive!
 Obviously, this is unpredictable; but they could occur between December and March.
 The Summertime is from November to April with temperatures of between 23 – 33 degrees Celsius.

 Winters are mild (from May to October) with temperatures of between 17 – 23 degrees Celsius.

 Mauritius Holiday Activities